-Kevin’s fifteen-minute musical, The Mission, was performed at the 2009 International Cringefest in Manhattan and at the 2004 Birth of a Musical Festival, hosted by the writing workshop NOMTI.
+Kevin co-wrote Awaken Youth, one of the first original musicals in Chinese.
+It stars the boy band Awaken-F. Awaken Youth was produced in Shanghai before COVID-19 and is scheduled to tour China when life returns to “normal.”
+Kevin’s fifteen-minute musical, The Mission, was performed at the International Cringefest in Manhattan and at the Birth of a Musical Festival, hosted by the writing workshop NOMTI.
 His full length musical, If You Want My Body, received two partially staged readings at Berklee College of Music, which also supported the piece with a Recording Grant and a Faculty Fellowship.
 His screenplay, Fine Tuning, was a finalist in the Writemovies.com competition.
 He is currently working on his third musical, Roswitha, with his collaborator, David Schrag.

 Kevin received an M.A. from Eastman School of Music and a B.M. from Oberlin College Conservatory.
 In addition to Berklee, he has taught at Massachusetts independent schools Phillips Academy and the Pingree School.